 - All quizzes will be online. - There will be three, non-cumulative reading comprehension quizzes in this course based on the readings, outlines, videos and other materials reviewed, including map questions.
-All quizzes will be online, and each one is worth 6.67% of the final grade in our course.
-The total value of the exams is 20% of the course final grade. - In addition to these (3) quizzes, students will have the opportunity to take an Optional Quiz on the last day of the term.
+All quizzes will be online, and each one is worth 5% of the final grade in our course.
+The total value of the exams is 15% of the course final grade. - In addition to these (3) quizzes, students will have the opportunity to take an Optional Quiz at the end of the term.
 This quiz will replace the lowest grade earned in the first three quizzes, unless you earn a lower grade (dropped), and will include all the material covered in the course (cumulative). - Students will be allowed to take the quizzes two times during the testing period, and only the best grade earned will be used to calculate your final grade in our course.
-IF YOUR

-SCHEDULE PROHIBITS YOU FROM BEING AVAILABLE DURING THESE TIMES, then unfortunately you probably should not take this class.

-- The first three quizzes will be available from Sunday's at 2:00 PM and until Wednesday's at 10:00 PM.
-IF YOUR SCHEDULE PROHIBITS YOU FORM BEING AVAILABEL AT EITHER OF THESE OPTIONAL TIMES, then, unfortunately, you probably should not take this class. - Just like any other in-campus test taken in a classroom, students are not allowed to take the quizzes in teams or share any information with classmates or any other individual.
+IF YOUR SCHEDULE PROHIBITS YOU FROM BEING AVAILABLE DURING THESE TIMES, then unfortunately you probably should not take this class. - The quizzes will be available from Sunday's at 2:00 PM and until Friday's at 2:00 PM.
+IF YOUR SCHEDULE PROHIBITS YOU FORM BEING AVAILABEL AT EITHER OF THESE OPTIONAL TIMES, then, unfortunately, you probably should not take this class. - Students are not allowed to take the quizzes in teams or share any information with classmates or any other individual.
 If you are in doubt, please read the FIU Academic Honesty Policy here. - No make-up quiz will be given.
 Students that miss to take a quiz will take the Optional Quiz as a make-up test. - Each quiz will consist of 20 multiple-choice questions, including map questions (location of countries only), and each question will be worth 5 points.
-The quizzes will be limited to 30 minutes (past experience with a number of online courses has shown that this is sufficient time for the student who knows the material). - Students are provided with Study Guides for each chapter/topic covered in this course.
+The quizzes will be limited to 30 minutes (past experience with a number of in-person and online courses has shown that this is sufficient time for the student who knows the material). - Students are provided with Study Guides for each chapter/topic covered in this course.
 The study guides contain all questions that will be include in the quizzes, except for the map questions.
-For this reason, we would strongly suggest you to use them while reviewing the course material to be better prepared for the quizzes, and to improve your learning experience and your performance in our course. - Results will be available after the testing period has ended.
+For this reason, we would strongly suggest you use them while reviewing the course material to be better prepared for the quizzes, and to improve your learning experience and your performance in our course.

+• Results will be available after the testing period has ended.
 You will be able to see the total score only.